Employment law support for individuals working in the education sector

 - We act for both individuals and education institutions in the education sector.
 This provides us with a unique and invaluable insight into each side’s perspective and concerns, which many solicitors do not have.

 - High quality service that is recognised in The Legal 500.
 Our team of specialist education solicitors is ranked in the top tier by The Legal 500 for its work for individuals in the education sector.
-Our Head of Education, Simon Henthorn, is also ranked as a Leading Individual and Liz Timmins (Legal Director) is ranked as a recommended lawyer in the education sector.
+Our Head of Education, Simon Henthorn, is also ranked as a Leading Individual as a recommended lawyer in the education sector.

 - We are education law specialists.
 Our education team supports many different educational institutions with their legal, HR and compliance issues, so we understand the sector and its challenges.